-- The Itashing LOW indicator at Level 3 (L) tells you that battery power is very low, and that exposure to bright light for charging is required as soon as possible.
-At Level 5, all functions are disabled and settings return to their initial factory defaults.
-Once the battery reaches Level 2 (M) after falling to Level 5, reconfigure the current time, date, and other settings.
-Display indicators reappear as soon as the battery is charged from Level 5 to Level 2 (M).
-Leaving the watch exposed to direct sunlight or some other very strong light source can cause the battery power indicator to show a reading temporarily that is higher than the actual battery level.
+- The flashing LOW indicator at Level 3 (L) tells you that battery power is very low, and that exposure to - The heading Commission are carefully and the source provement of the source provement of - Display indicators reappear as soon as the battery is charged from Level 5 to Level 2 (M).
+Leaving the watch exposed to direct sunlight or some other very strong light source can cause the battery power indicator to show ar reading temporarily that is higher than the actual battery level.
 The correct battery level should be indicated after a few minutes.
-All data stored in memory is deleted, and the current time and all other settings return to their initial. - All data stored in memory is deleted, and the current time and all other settings return to their initial factory defaults whenever battery power drops to Level 5 and when you have the battery replaced.